cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/monitor-waiting-room.md

 pcx-content-type: how-to
 ---

-# Monitor Waiting Room status
+# Monitor waiting room status

-You can monitor the status of your waiting rooms using the [user interface](/how-to/waiting-room-dashboard) or the API.
+You can monitor the status of your waiting rooms using the [dashboard](#status-in-the-dashboard) or the [API](#status-in-the-api).

+<Aside>Future work will create a separate area of application analytics for Waiting Rooms.</Aside>

-## Monitor waiting room status in the Waiting Rooms dashboard
+## Status in the dashboard

 Open the **Waiting Rooms** dashboard to view the list of your waiting rooms.